 "From an IT point of view we now have total visibility," continues Bly.
 "We know the exact status of each transmission and where our orders are at.
 In case of any delays, it’s between us and our distribution partner and we can get to the right people quickly.
 We don’t have to call multiple third parties to find out what’s going on."

-After implementing the initial EDI solution, Bly implemented several other EDI solutions with other partners, including a potential solution for Advanced Shipping Notifications (ASN).
-All of these are delivered using LANSA Composer.
+Bly also used LANSA Composer to implement several other EDI solutions, including a solution for Advanced Shipping Notifications (ASN).
 "LANSA Composer is becoming our standard middleware for any external communication and internal ETL (extract, transform and load) solutions," comments Bly.

 We save significantly in transmission costs by sending orders directly to our distribution partner